OCA/reporting-engine/bi_view_editor/README.rst

 - From the Reporting menu, select "Custom BI Views"
 - Browse trough the business objects in the Query tab
 - Pick the interesting fields (Drag & Drop)
+- For each selected field, right-click on the Options column and select whether it's a row, column or measure; if you want to remove the field from the list view, unflag the checkbox ´List´ in the Options column
 - Save and click "Generate BI View"
+- Click "Open BI View" to view the result
+- If module Dashboard (board) is installed, the standard "Add to My Dashboard" functionality would be available
+- Click "Create a menu" to create a new menu item directly linked to your new BI view (this feature is available for users of group ’Usability/Technical Features’); when the BI view is reset back to draft this menu will be removed, and you will need to re-create the menu entry.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot